 We need to mention, first of all, what is most evident: the antifamily measures.
 Here one thinks first of the reduction of public aid to the family, in particular family allotments; the housing policies that discriminate against families with children; fiscal systems that sometimes provide for rates imposed increasingly according to the number of children; new taxes which do not take into account the ability of the family to pay.
-Remarkable exceptions aside (we shall return to them), economists are scarcely interested in the reality of the family;11 their interest is in households, generally considered as uniting housing and consumption.12
+Remarkable exceptions aside (we shall return to them), economists are scarcely interested in the reality of the family; their interest is in households, generally considered as uniting housing and consumption.

 One is equally struck by the general climate unfavorable to the family.
 The decline in marriages is one of the determinants of the fall in fecundity.
-Not only do couples marry less often, but if they do marry, they marry later, 13 and , further, they tend to have fewer children.
+Not only do couples marry less often, but if they do marry, they marry later, and , further, they tend to have fewer children.
 The family is directly affected since it is now smaller.
 This tendency is reflected in the rapid decrease in the number of families with three or more children.
-Families with five children or more represented 3.66% of the families in France in 1968; they represented no more than .88% in 1990.14 spouses.
-Contraception, then, predisposes people, not only to cohabitation and to the decline of marriage, but also to multiple premarital and extramarital sexual affairs.
+Families with five children or more represented 3.66% of the families in France in 1968; they represented no more than .88% in 1990.